tlocke/pg8000/README.md

 - *password* - The user password to connect to the server with.
 This parameter is optional; if omitted and the database server requests password-based authentication, the connection will fail to open.
 If this parameter is provided but not requested by the server, no error will occur.
 If your server character encoding is not `ascii` or `utf8`, then you need to provide `password` as bytes, eg.  `'my_password'.encode('EUC-JP')`.
 - *source_address* - The source IP address which initiates the connection to the PostgreSQL server.
 The default is `None` which means that the operating system will choose the source address.
 - *unix_sock* - The path to the UNIX socket to access the database through, for example, `'/tmp/.s.PGSQL.5432'`.
 One of either `host` or `unix_sock` must be provided.
 - *ssl_context* - This governs SSL encryption for TCP/IP sockets.
-It can have three values:
+It can have four values:
-  - `None`, meaning no SSL (the default)
+  - `None`, the default, meaning that an attempt will be made to connect over SSL, but if this is rejected by the server then pg8000 will fall back to using a plain socket.
-  - `True`, means use SSL with an `ssl.SSLContext` created using `ssl.create_default_context()`
+  - `True`, means use SSL with an `ssl.SSLContext` with the minimum of checks.
+  - `False`, means to not attempt to create an SSL socket.
   - An instance of `ssl.SSLContext` which will be used to create the SSL connection.
-If your PostgreSQL server is behind an SSL proxy, you can set the pg8000-specific attribute `ssl.SSLContext.request_ssl = False`, which tells pg8000 to use an SSL socket, but not to request SSL from the PostgreSQL server.
-Note that this means you can't use SCRAM authentication with channel binding.
 - *timeout* - This is the time in seconds before the connection to the server will time out.
 The default is `None` which means no timeout.
 - *tcp_keepalive* - If `True` then use [TCP keepalive](https://en.wikipedia.org/wiki/Keepalive#TCP_keepalive).
 The default is `True`.
 - *application_name* - Sets the [application\_name](https://www.postgresql.org/docs/current/runtime-config-logging.html#GUC-APPLICATION-NAME).
 If your server character encoding is not `ascii` or `utf8`, then you need to provide values as bytes, eg.  `'my_application_name'.encode('EUC-JP')`.
 The default is `None` which means that the server will set the application name.